 Many states prohibit the corporate practice of medicine/optometry where a business corporation practices medicine or employs a physician to provide professional medical services.
-Many states interpret the corporate practice of medicine/optometry rules broadly to prohibit employment of eye care practitioners by corporations like us and to prohibit various financial arrangements, such as fee-splitting, between eye care practitioners and other entities.
+Many states interpret the corporate practice of medicine/ optometry rules broadly to prohibit employment of eye care practitioners by corporations like us and to prohibit various financial arrangements, such as fee-splitting, between eye care practitioners and other entities.
 Many states also regulate certain business practices as well as landlord-tenant arrangements between optical companies and optometrists.
 For example, some states prohibit a common entrance to a retail optical location and an optometric office.
 These laws and regulations can vary significantly by state, requiring us to tailor our operations in each state to the particular laws of such state.
-Many of these laws and regulations are vague and are subject to the interpretation of regulators and enforcement authorities, which may change over time.
-States periodically revisit these laws and regulations and we are subject to the ongoing risk that the regulatory scheme in any state can change in ways adverse to us.
+Many of these laws and regulations are vague and are subject to the interpretation of regulators and we are subject to the ongoing risk that the regulatory scheme in any state can change in ways adverse to us.
 Our America's Best operations, which feature a bundled offer of eyeglasses and an eye examination, are particularly implicated by these laws.